What To Expect With Your New German Shepherd Puppy

 Join and learn directly from Nadelhaus founder Traci Needles, who has over 25 years of experience breeding and training German Shepherds.

-Over 60 videos on the following topics covering German Shepherd puppies, housebreaking, crate training, obedience, feeding, grooming, wellness, and much more.
+Over 65 videos on the following topics covering German Shepherd puppies, housebreaking, crate training, obedience, feeding, grooming, wellness, and much more.
 New videos to be added every month.

-WHY YOUNG PUPPIES GET DIARRHEA
+WHY do YOUNG PUPPIES GET DIARRHEA?

 Welcoming a new puppy into your home is an exciting time, but it can sometimes come with unexpected challenges.
 Diarrhea in very young puppies during their first 1-2 weeks in their new environment is not uncommon.
 Here's why:

-• Stress and Adaptation: The transition from their birthplace to a new home is a significant change for a young puppy.
+The transition from their birthplace to a new home is a significant change for a young puppy.
 The stress of leaving their mother and littermates, coupled with adapting to a new diet and environment, can lead to gastrointestinal upset.

-• Dietary Changes: Puppies might experience a sudden switch in their diet when they move to their new home.
+Puppies might experience a sudden switch in their diet when they move to their new home.
 This shift in nutrition, even if well-intentioned, can disrupt their delicate digestive systems and result in diarrhea.

-• Microbial Adjustment: The puppy's gut is in the process of developing a healthy balance of beneficial bacteria.
+The puppy's gut is in the process of developing a healthy balance of beneficial bacteria.
 Stress and changes in diet can temporarily affect this delicate balance, leading to digestive disturbances like diarrhea.
 This adjustment period is natural as the puppy's gut adapts to new microorganisms in their surroundings.

 While occasional mild diarrhea can be expected, it's important to monitor your puppy's condition.
 Don’t hesitate to call or email us with any questions or concerns you have about your new puppy.